cloud8421/fat-client-boilerplate/README.md

 ### Package installation

-Package management for client libraries is done through Bower.
+Package management for client libraries is done through Bower (some defaults are provided, check `component.json`).
 To add a new package, you can run:

     $ bower install --save <package-name>